vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ## Blogger Information

-If you have configured blog related options, you can configure `themeConfig.blog.sidebarDisplay` to decide whether to display the blogger's name, avatar, and the number of articles and tags in the sidebar.
+If you have configured blog related options, you can configure `themeConfig.blog.sidebarDisplay` to decide whether to display the blogger’s name, avatar, and the number of articles and tags in the sidebar.

 You can set `'mobile'` to display only in mobile view, or set `always` to keep it displayed in the sidebar.